-The recoverable value of goodwill is determined based on the value in use, which is based on the business plan and growth rate for the next three to five years that has been approved by the management.
-The growth rate is determined by taking into account the average growth rate of the market or country to which the cash-generating unit belongs.
-Growth rates that exceed the average growth rate of the market or the market or country are not used.
+The recoverable value of goodwill is determined based on the value in use, which is based on the business plan and growth rate for the coming years that have been approved by the management.
+The growth rate is determined by taking into account the average growth rate of the market or country to which the cash-generating unit or the cash-generating unit group belongs.
+In addition, growth rates that exceed the average growth rate of the market or country are not used.
 The discount rate is calculated based on capital costs and other factors.